 Q 9) How to convert a number into a string?

-A 9) We can use the inbuilt str() function.
+A 9) One of the most common python interview questions.
+We can use the inbuilt str() function.
 For an octal or hexadecimal representation, we can use the other inbuilt functions like oct() or hex().

 Q 10) What is the use of the // operator in Python?

 A 10) Using the // operator between 2 numbers gives the quotient when the numerator is divided from the denominator.
 It is called the Floor Division operator.